 Quinoa even makes a mean bowl of gluten free oat-free granola!
 (We call it “Quinola”!)

 I hope this information is helpful to you as you navigate the world of safe gluten free foods.

 ✱P.S.
 If you’re wondering where to find Certified Gluten Free Oats, one easy place to look is on my website.
-Gluten Free Harvest™ Organic Quick Gluten Free Oats are great for gluten free cookie recipes or for a morning bowl of gluten free oatmeal!
+I source and offer Organic Purity Protocol Gluten Free Oats in my shop.
+They are great for gluten free cookie recipes or for a morning bowl of gluten free oatmeal!